PawanRamaMali/Bitcoin/README.md

 Merkle tree is a fundamental part of blockchain technology.
 It is a mathematical data structure composed of hashes of different blocks of data, and which serves as a summary of all the transactions in a block.

-* A Tree composed of hashes
+* Hash Tree - A Tree composed of hashes
+* Ralph Merkle
+* It is possible to build a block without Merkle Tree

 ---
 </details>